slidoapp/duckberg/README.md

 Duckberg is a Python package that synthesizes the power of PyIceberg and DuckDb.
 PyIceberg enables efficient interaction with Apache Iceberg, a format for handling large datasets, while DuckDb offers swift in-memory data analysis.
-When combined, these tools create Duckberg, which simplifies the querying process for large Iceberg datasets stored on blob storage.
-Duckberg offers high-speed data processing, memory efficiency, and a user-friendly Pythonic approach, making the querying of big data without an external query engine easy and efficient.
+When combined, these tools create Duckberg, which simplifies the querying process for large Iceberg datasets stored on blob storage with a user-friendly Pythonic approach.

 The underlying principle of the Duckberg Python package is to execute your SQL queries only on those data lake files that contain the necessary data for your results.
 To fully utilize the benefits of this package, it's assumed that your data is partitioned in a manner that suits your query and use case.

 ### Iceberg catalog types
-Duckberg supports the same Iceberg catalogs as [PyIceberg]((https://py.iceberg.apache.org/configuration/)), including REST, SQL, Hive, Glue, and DynamoDB.
+Duckberg supports the same Iceberg catalogs as [PyIceberg](https://py.iceberg.apache.org/configuration/), including REST, SQL, Hive, Glue, and DynamoDB.
 These catalogs are sources of information about Iceberg datasets, tables, partitions, etc. Before using Duckberg, ensure that you have access to an Iceberg catalog that can be utilized.